getify/You-Dont-Know-JS/scope-closures/ch3.md

 // ???
 ```

 What do you expect to be printed as that second message?
-Many think the second `var studentName` has re-declared the variable (and "reset" it), so they expect `undefined` to be printed.
+Many believe the second `var studentName` has re-declared the variable (and thus "reset" it), so they expect `undefined` to be printed.

 But is there such a thing as a variable being "re-declared" in the same scope?
 No.